 ans = 3

-The MATLAB javaMethod function enables you to:
+Use the MATLAB javaMethod function to:

 Use Java methods with names that exceed the maximum length of a MATLAB identifier.
 (Call the namelengthmax function to obtain the maximum identifier length.)

 Specify a Java method to invoke at run time.

 For example, your code calls javaMethod with a string variable in place of the method argument.
 When you use javaMethod to invoke a static method, you also can use a string variable in place of the class name argument.

 Note: The MATLAB syntax is the preferred syntax for invoking a Java method.
 Use javaMethod for these special cases only.